 One component for claiming the client’s identity.
 Clause 5.1.4.3.3.1 specifies semantic requirements for this component.

-One component for passing to the server schemas that it can need during the validation process.
+One component for passing to the server XML schemas that it can need during the validation process.
 Clause 5.1.4.3.4.1 specifies semantic requirements for this component.

 One component for requesting to set the validation time to a certain instant different from the current time.
 Clause 5.1.4.3.5.1 specifies semantic requirements for this component.